LavaOps/RENE24/README.md

 This repository contains:

-1. The seven new transformations (.py programs)
+1. Six new transformations
+   resetCircuit.py, initializeCircuit.py, copyCircuit.py, toQpy.py, addBarrier.py,changeTranspilationBackend.py
+2. One extension transformation toQasm.py
 2. A full (text) log of one of the three 48 hour runs (log_one_run.tar.gz).
 Use gzip and tar to extract this file.
 3. The data base (qfl.db.gz) for the same run.
 This can be used to